Echinops6718/HealthInfo/Microbiome.md

 https://twitter.com/StephenSkolnick
 #### Steven Skolnick microbiome research articles:

 Glyphosate (Roundup) and dicamba damage the GI microbiome through their herbicidal/antibiotic effects, and increase the likelihood of cancers and many forms of autoimmune and chronic inflammatory illnesses.
-Avoid plant or animal based foods/products grown with or consuming these forms of herbicides.
+Avoid plant or animal based foods/products grown with, or consuming, these forms of herbicides.
 In North America, this would require only ingesting/wearing organic plant and animal products:

 https://stephenskolnick.substack.com/p/the-thousand-secret-ways-the-food

 https://stephenskolnick.substack.com/p/thousand-secret-ways-ii

 Oxytocin not only increases social bonding with in-groups, but also improves immune system response and wound healing, though likely increases social intolerance of out-groups.
-Ingesting probiotics containing Lactobacillus reuteri (ATCC 6475) likely upregulates endogenous oxytocin, with all of the associated benefits, though caution may be necessary to minimize increasing social intolerance:
+Ingesting probiotics containing Lactobacillus reuteri (ATCC 6475) likely upregulates endogenous oxytocin, with all of the associated benefits, though caution may be necessary to minimize increasing social prejudice and intolerance:

 https://stephenskolnick.substack.com/p/the-love-bug